 Foreign entrepreneurs are reportedly being put off investing in Britain due to the strict UK visa system that has been brought in by the coalition government.

-Reports from migration advice start-up Migreat found that the “complex and strict” UK immigration system is responsible for pushing businesses to pursue other avenues, such as setting their company up at home or in other countries with more favourable systems.
+Reports from migration advice start-up Migreat found that the “complex and strict” UK immigration system and the Tier 1 Entrepreneur Visa category is responsible for pushing businesses to pursue other avenues, such as setting their company up at home or in other countries with more favourable systems.

 Canada and Germany are among the countries cited as having more favourable regulations in place, according to the 60 entrepreneurs questioned about their experiences with the UK visa system by Migreat.